PaulEhrhardt/Challenge-MovieDatatbaseCompanion/README.md

-# MovieDatatbaseCompanion
+# Technical challenge: MovieDatatbaseCompanion
-Example client for [The Movie Database](https://www.themoviedb.org/) on GitHub for educational purposes.
+iOS application using an universal framework taking care of the communication with [The Movie Database](https://www.themoviedb.org/).
+Result of a 40 hour technical coding challenge for the company 2coders.

 ### API Documentation